vkernel/NSX-Security-Framework/USAGE.md

 For each tenant you want to deploy:

 1. Review and modify the tenant YAML files in the `tenants/<tenant_id>` directory:
-   - `inventory.yaml`: Defines the tenant structure (environments, applications, VMs)
+   - `inventory.yaml`: Defines the tenant structure (environments, applications, VMs, custom services, and custom context profiles)
-   - `authorized-flows.yaml`: Defines the allowed traffic flows
+   - `authorized-flows.yaml`: Defines the allowed traffic flows with references to services and context profiles

 2. Make sure the VM names in your YAML files match the display names of your actual VMs in NSX.